Learning Human Activity Patterns using Clustered Point Processes with Active and Inactive States: Model formulation

-where $\lambda(t;\bbeta)$ is a parametric hazard function for a parent event.
-This specification reflects that the probability of a user starting a new episode may vary with time.
-To avoid an overly complex model, we assume that $f^1_{l0}(d)$ and $f^0_{l0}(d)$ do not depend on the temporal location of $t_l$ (see Section~\ref{sec::dis} for more discussions).
-For example, we may assume the offspring gap times follow exponential distributions, i.e.,
+where $\lambda(t;\bbeta)$ is a parametric hazard function.
+To avoid an overly complex model, we assume that the offspring gap times distributions $f^1_{l0}(d)$ and $f^0_{l0}(d)$ {(defined earlier in this paragraph)} are not functions of $t_l$; see Section~\ref{sec::dis} for more discussions.
+We assume that

-Other distributions such as the Weibull distribution can also be used.
+where $\rho_1,\rho_0>0$ are unknown parameters.
+Other distributions such as the Weibull distribution can also be considered.
 One important characteristic of a user's content generating behavior is its strong daily cyclic pattern \citep{Guo2009}.
-To capture this characteristic, we may consider an exponential sinusoidal {hazard function for parent events}, i.e.,
+To capture this characteristic, for example, we may model $\lambda(t;\bbeta)$ as a piece-wise polynomial function